LinkedInAttic/venus.js/README.md

 You may also include some DOM elements for your test to interact with, or for the testing library to display results.

-For example, if you are using mocha, your test fixture might look something like this:
+For example, your test fixture might look something like this:

-  <!DOCTYPE html>
+  `<!DOCTYPE html>
   <html>
   <head>
     <title>Test for Foo</title>